 I am unusually frank.
 ‘It helped,’ I say.
 ‘The pain eased a tiny bit.
 It felt hopeful.
 It felt warm.
 Even safe.’

 She nods, unsurprised again.
 ‘That’s the power of compassion.
 It really is transformative.
 It doesn’t take the pain away, but it makes it easier to bear.
 While your nervous system was struggling to cope under the weight of it, I lent you mine, and for a little while – even if only for a little while – it relieved some of the pressure for you, didn’t it?’

 ‘Yes.’
 As ever, I don’t know how she reads me so effortlessly.
 It’s like we sit in this room together and there is a one-way mirror between us: she seems to see into me, feel what I’m feeling, sensing what I’m thinking.
 And in return she is a blank wall.
 It’s helpful that she’s spelling it out for me like this.
 I know that she wears her emotions on her face.
 It’s just that I am illiterate to them.

 ‘So how would it be,’ she continues, pressing ahead, herding me into the livestock pen, ‘if you provided that experience for yourself?’

 The idea sounds appealing, but I still don’t know what she means.

 ‘I don’t know how to,’ I say.
 ‘I’m too disconnected from myself – from my selves.’
 This, after all, is why I carry a label of dissociative identity disorder.
-Can I play this now as my get-out-of-jail-free card?
+Can I play this now as my trump card?
 ‘I don’t know how to do connection.’

 ‘Yes, you do,’ she says.
 ‘You’re connected to me, here, now.’